The Redboot Emergency Compression Boot was designed by equine veterinarian Dr A. Almanza in Argentina.

-The Emergency Compression Boot is mentioned for horses and comes in two sizes to cover a wider range, they are called regular and large.
+The boot is designed especially for horses and comes in two sizes to cover a wider range.
+They are called regular and large.

 - Outside boot material: Fiber Glass and Resins

 - Joints material Joints: Nautical Stainless Steel